 Another benefit of doing this is that with the inter-sleeper webbing removed, ballasting sits under the rails but the occasional gap is visible between the ballast and rail which further improves the look.

 Like William and his Shedly Yard, I’m very happy with the look and will be modifying all the track on my £35 railway project accordingly.
 Depending on how I get on I might even consider revising the plan to go EM gauge for my shed layout but we’ll see.

 This and painting the sleepers a wood colour — instead of the awful black that Hornby and Peco use by default — is also worth doing but that’s another article.

 Do you think this revised sleeper spacing looks better?
 Will you be doing it?
 Do you already do this?
 Please let me know in a comment below, I’d really like to know.

 Footnote: Normal disclaimers apply.
 I strongly recommend you try this out on some spare track first and don’t do it unless you’re prepared to potentially ruin your track.

 Picture credit: Shedly Yard photo reproduced by kind permission of William Green.
-Follow Shedly Yard on Twitter here.Disclaimer: Some links on this page will take you to Amazon through which you can buy the products mentioned.
-These links are made under the Amazon affiliate scheme which means that although the price to you doesn't change I get commission on the orders you place.
+Follow Shedly Yard on Twitter here.Disclaimer: Some links on this page will take you to Amazon or eBay through which you can buy the products mentioned.
+These links are made under the Amazon and eBay affiliate scheme which means that although the price to you doesn't change I get a small commission on the orders you place.
 Please see the disclaimer for more details.